-If you took this course, here is a link to the Course Notes page (it is password protected, contact me for the password if you need it): https://massagepro.org/portfolio/structural-bodywork-ce-class-notes/.
+If you took the course in August 2019, here is a link to the Course Notes page (it is password protected, contact me for the password if you need it): https://massagepro.org/portfolio/structural-bodywork-ce-class-notes/.
 I will be adding to these notes and answering any questions you have on the page as time goes on.

 I have received approval (yay!!!) for three continuing education courses for massage therapists.
 These courses will focus on two different areas:

 - Developing health information, technology and research skills for business success, improved clinical understanding and evidence-based practice.

 - Bodywork theory and techniques related to the myofascia, functional movement, and posture

 Kneading Knowledge (AKA I Googled it…Now What?)

 In this course, students will learn and practice skills in using free technology to manage and locate information resources as well as develop a deeper understanding of research methodologies.
 Along the way, students will be introduced to basic resources for evaluating information resources as well as building efficient search strategies.
 Finally, students will be encouraged to participate in the research process through the case study.
 Resources for how to plan and write a case study will be evaluated and students will practice generating ideas for a case study and create an outline for one.

 - I Googled it…Now What? an Introduction – Florida Board of Massage Therapy Approved CE Provider # 50-21110, Course # 20-581945.